f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   GET https://{{velos_chassis1_chassis_partition1_ip}}:8888/restconf/data/f5-portgroup:portgroups

-The output fo the API call will be similar to the example below.
+The output of the API call will be similar to the example below.

 .. code-block:: json